Get emailed when this bill changes status, is amended, or advances.

-The bill establishes a framework for law enforcement's use of AI and interrogation practices, requiring training and policy adoption by 2026, with forensic provisions effective 2029.
+The bill establishes a framework for law enforcement's use of AI and interrogation practices, requiring training and policy adoption by 2026.
+It mandates ILAC accreditation for forensic labs.

-If you operate a law enforcement agency in Virginia, you must adopt AI usage policies and training by July 1, 2026, or face compliance issues.
+If you operate a law enforcement agency in Virginia, you must adopt AI usage policies and complete officer training by July 1, 2026, or face compliance issues.

 State